slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 When your subordinates are competent but lacking confidence, it's often a better option to stand back and say nothing.
 The "ownership" piece is huge -- if this is the first big project you've "owned", you'll probably iron out the kinks even if I don't say anything to you.
 Also keep in mind is that there are many correct ways to solve a problem; while your solution may not be the one I would go with, you're more comfortable with your solution and can probably see things about it that I can't.
 I trust you to be the expert on the solution; I've got bigger things to worry about like how I'm going to continue servicing my same workload with a 10% cut in budget.
 The goal is to move everyone up from "unconfident and incompetent" to "confident and competent".
 Some people also go through "incompetent and confident", which is also something where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.

-- Life in a zoo is easier, but it isn't the life they were designed for.
 - A group of 10 people within a large organization is a kind of fake tribe.
 The number of people you interact with is about right.
 But something is missing: individual initiative.
 Tribes of hunter-gatherers have much more freedom.
 The leaders have a little more power than other members of the tribe, but they don't generally tell them what to do and when the way a boss can.
 In the first couple weeks of working on their own startup they seem to come to life, because finally they're working the way people are meant to.
 - Another thing you notice when you see animals in the wild is that each species thrives in groups of a certain size.
 A herd of impalas might have 100 adults; baboons maybe 20; lions rarely 10.
 Humans also seem designed to work in groups, and what I've read about hunter-gatherers accords with research on organizations and my own experience to suggest roughly what the ideal size is: groups of 8 work well; by 20 they're getting hard to manage; and a group of 50 is really unwieldy